dynamicstrategies/cardano-card-gateway/README.md

   - "get_senttxhash" - to get the hash of the transaction on the Cardano blockchain that shows the digital asset being sent to the user's wallet.
-This transaction is sent by the backend daemon once it confirms that the payment has been received in the smart contract from Wert.io
+This transaction is sent by the backend daemon once it confirms that the payment has been received in the smart contract from wert.io

 #### 2.2.2 - MongoDB
 The backend database holds information on orders that were initiated through the frontend.
 It should be launched by as docker container alongside the frontend and the daemon service.
 And example is provided in the `docker-compose.yml` in the main directory.
-This is the relevant section in that file that launches the docker container with MongoDB:
+Below is the relevant section from that file that launches the docker container with MongoDB:

 ```yaml
 version: "3.5"